jupytercon/tutorial2020/Tutorial_Speakers_Guide.md

 In other words, your Jupyter notebooks are like the "textbook," while a learning sequence mixes this content with other experiences or activities.

+While we ask that you have a full draft of your notebooks by the delivery date (Sep.
+11), you will be able to continue editing the notebooks on GitHub.
+As long as you have provided an accurate outline, and you do not make changes to section and sub-section headings, the course building process can go on in parallel to your final edits.
+The course learning sequences pull content _dynamically_ from the notebooks.
+To be specific: each time a participant visits a section in the course, the Jupyter viewer extension we added to the platform will pull the notebook from its public URL, run `nbconvert`, and display the HTML output.

+Building online courses in this way allows us to have the full display richness of Jupyter notebooks: beautiful equations, embedded images in the markdown, syntax-highlighted code, plot outputs, etc.

 **Pro tip**: while you are writing your content as Jupyter notebooks, always _clear output_ before pushing to the repository.
 This will facilitate diff-viewing and keep the repo smaller.
 Only push the notebooks with output once you feel they are done.